How Often Should You Water a Cactus (A Complete Guide)

 On the other hand, if you allow too much time between watering in winter when they’re slower growing and not requiring as much water, their chances of being killed by the cold increase.

-Therefore, when in doubt, err on the side of caution and water your cactus approximately once every two weeks during winter.
+Therefore, err on caution when in doubt and water your cactus approximately once every two weeks during winter.

-If you live in a climate with very cold winters (below USDA Zone #11), then take care not to water at all during dormant periods because this could encourage growth which isn’t suitable for where you are located.
+If you live in a climate with very cold winters (below USDA Zone #11), do not water during dormant periods because this could encourage growth, which isn’t suitable for your location.

 Some cactus species do not need a dormancy period during the winter months.
 These cacti require more frequent watering than the average cactus.